TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - If the location has several totally independent rooms (e.g., a restaurant across two different buildings), distinct devices initialized with different long-term secrets, `SK_R1` and `SK_R2`, may be used in order to generate different location keys and identifiers.

 - A pre-determined round hour (e.g., 4:00am, local timezone) is defined, that ideally corresponds to a moment when this location is closed.
-At that hour, every day, the location `LTKey` and `LTId` are automatically renewed.
+At that time, every day, the location `LTKey` and `LTId` are automatically renewed.
 Later, if the authority identifies a cluster in this location, it will be notified through this location temporary UUID, known only by the clients of the location who scanned the associated QR code.

-- The case of a location that never closes should be handled in the most appropriate manner, for instance with a location key and identifier renewal that corresponds to a low affluence period.
+- The case of a location that never closes should be handled in the most appropriate manner, for instance with a location `LTKey` and `LTId` renewal that corresponds to a low affluence period.
-The motivation is to reduce the risk that a client who arrives just after the location key and identifier renewal (who learns the new `LTId_{i+1}` via the new QR code) be not informed of a cluster warning for this location for a cluster time span that starts just before the renewal, since this later may be associated to the previous `LTId_i`.
+The motivation is to reduce the probability that a client who arrives after the renewal and learns the new `LTId_{i+1}` via the new QR code, misses a cluster warning for the previous `LTId_i` since it started before the renewal.

 - The case of a long event (e.g., over several days) requires specific attention.
-For instance, it can be a public or private event gathering several persons in a closed location during more than one day (e.g., a marriage or party over a week-end), with people who may only arrive on the second day, or leave earlier, or stay during all the event.
+For instance, it can be a private event in a closed location during several days (e.g., a marriage or party over a week-end), with people who may only arrive on the second day, or leave earlier, or stay during the whole event.
-Such events are incompatible with a daily renewal of the location key and identifier, since obliging all users to scan the new QR code after each renewal can be impractical.
+Such events are incompatible with a daily renewal of the location `LTKey` and `LTId`, since requiring all users to scan the new QR code after each renewal is impractical.
-Having the location key and identifier lasting the full duration of the event can be a practical solution.
+Having the location `LTKey` and `LTId` lasting the full duration of the event can be a practical solution.
 Then, since the exact moment when a participant definitively leaves the event is unknown by default, it can be preferable to use a coarse grain warning during the risk evaluation process.

 - A period can also be shorter than 24 hours, when several activity periods are clearly defined, each of them separated by official closures of the location (e.g., the two services of a restaurant, at noon and in the evening).